Assisting Students Experiencing Homelessness

 Assisting Children in Need

-For assistance and more information about how you and the school can work together to provide the support your child needs to be successful, contact Valley School District at (509) 937-2413 or (509) 937-2791 and request to speak with the Counselor/Homeless Liaison.
+For assistance and more information about how you and the school can work together to provide the support your child needs to be successful, contact the Valley School District Homeless Liaison:

 If you discover indications that a child or unaccompanied youth is homeless, we encourage you to submit the following form to the school or District Administrative Office:Additional assistance and resources are available at: